Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: Optimal and Maximal - Soft Domatic Partitions

-The first new set of constraints $\forall v\in V,\;\forall i\in\{1,\ldots,n\}: y_i^v\leq\sum_{w\in N[v]}x_i^w$ ensures that the auxiliary variable $y_i^v$ is only set to $1$ if in the set of neighbours $N[v]$ exists a node included in set $i$ of the partition.
+The first new set of constraints $\forall v\in V,\;\forall i\in\{1,\ldots,n\}: y_i^v\leq\sum_{w\in N[v]}x_i^w$ ensures that the auxiliary variable $y_i^v$ is set to $1$ if in $N[v]$ exists a node included in set $i$ of the partition.
 Therefore, if there are multiple nodes of $N[v]$ in the set $i$ of the partition it does not affect the outcome of our LP because $y_i^v$ is a binary variable and cannot grow larger than $1$.
-Our new objective function then tries to maximise the sum $y_i^v$ that is set to $1$ and therefore replaces our auxiliary function $f$ for the LP of the optimal $n$-soft domatic partition.
+The resulting objective function maximises the sum of all $y_i^v$.
+Therefore, it replaces our auxiliary function $f$.

-For the objective function of the maximal $n$-soft domatic partition, we need to replace two auxiliary functions.
-Basically, we can repeat the pattern applied to Equation \eqref{eq:optimal_domatic}.
-The resulting $0-1$ LP reads as follows:
+For the maximal $n$-soft domatic partition, we repeat the pattern applied to Equation \eqref{eq:optimal_domatic} in similar fashion:

-Instead of summing up the $y_i^v$ as the number of sets of the partition, the nodes of $N[v]$ are included in, we only like to count the number of nodes whose neighbourhood $N[v]$ incorporates at least one node in each set $i$ of the partition.
-Hence, we introduce the set of auxiliary variables $z^v\in\{0,1\}$.
-The introduced constraint $\forall v\in V,\;\forall i\in\{1,\ldots,n\}: z^v\leq y_i^v$ forces the variable $z^v$ to be smaller than all $y_i^v$ of a particular node $v$ and all sets $i$ of the partition.
-So, we minimise the number of incompletely covered nodes from Equation \eqref{eq:inc_nodes} by maximising the number of completely covered nodes.
+Rather than aggregating the $y_i^v$ as the number of sets of the partition that intersect non-empty with $N[v]$, we establish $z_v=1$ under the condition that their are no empty intersections.
+Again, $y_i^v$ is $1$ if $N[v]$ incorporates at least one node of the set $i$ of the partition.
+Additionally, we introduce the set of auxiliary variables $z^v\in \{0,1\}$.
+The constraint $\forall v\in V,\;\forall i\in \{1,\ldots,n\}: z^v\leq y_i^v$ and objective function ensure $z^v$ is equal to the largest $y_i^v$.
+Hence, the LP minimise the number of incompletely covered nodes from Equation \eqref{eq:inc_nodes} by maximising the number of completely covered nodes.

-The LP for the optimal as well as the maximal $n$-soft domatic partition can also be modified to minimise the number of missing coverages or incompletely covered nodes if a node can implement more than one security mean.
+The LP for the optimal as well as the maximal $n$-soft domatic partition can also be modified to minimise the number of missing coverages or incompletely covered nodes if a node incorporates more than one security mean.
 We have discussed two versions of this approach: Either by implementing a fix number of security means per node or by distributing different combinations of security means based on their individual estimated costs.
-So, if a node is allowed to implement a fix number of $k\in\mathbb{N}_{>1}$ different security means, the constraint $\forall v\in V:\sum_{i=1}^n x_i^v=1$ needs to be adapted as follows:
+If a node is allowed to implement a fix number of $k\in \mathbb{N}_{>1}$ different security means, the constraint $\forall v\in V:\sum_{i=1}^n x_i^v=1$ changes to: